 So with that in mind, this post is a compilation of all of those guest posts.
 The series is called Stories of Overcoming Adversity.
-There are many more stories scheduled for the future.
-As they are published, (one new post per month), I will continue to add them to this compilation post, so that you can be re-inspired.

 I encourage you to check out each article.
 Please pin, tweet, share and comment.
 Your comments support our friends who do the writing and lay their hearts out for you to learn and grow from.
 Facing obstacles isn’t easy, but for me, knowing that others are benefiting from my story, gives me comfort.
 So please share some love with these courageous women.

-5 Stories of Overcoming Adversity
+5 Overcoming Adversity Examples

 When I look back at my life, in many ways, I should have been a statistic.
 Honestly, based on my circumstances, I don’t think people would have given me much of a chance to “succeed.”
 I had all the cards stacked up against me, except one.
 But that one card was the one that mattered.
 That one card gave me the tools to learn how to overcome adversity.